 Thunderbolt 3’s quick connection between a laptop or desktop monitor and an external graphics card enables better performance in activities like gaming with minimal to no lag.

-It also improves signal reception and HD quality while communicating with Virtual Reality headsets for best performance.
+It also improves signal reception and HD quality while communicating with Virtual Reality headsets for the best performance.

 Comparison Table